 For Immediate Release

-DUNKIN’ DONUTS PARTNERS WITH UNICEF TO START AN ANNUAL GLOBAL AWARENESS MONTH ACROSS THE UNITED STATES THIS NOVEMBER
+DUNKIN’ DONUTS PARTNERS WITH UNICEF TO START AN ANNUAL GLOBAL AWARENESS MONTH

-FARMVILLE, VA, September 27, 2018—Dunkin’ Donuts announced today that they will partner with UNICEF this November for, “Global Awareness Month,” in which stores will introduce eight new global drinks and give back to the community.
+FARMVILLE, VA, September 27, 2018—Dunkin’ Donuts announced today that they will partner with UNICEF this November for “Global Awareness Month,” in which stores will introduce eight new global drinks with a percentage of proceeds going back to the community.

-Starting November 1, more than 8000 stores across the United States will be introducing a limited time release of eight new authentic drinks from countries around the world.
-Including Mexican Hot Cocoa, Senegal Hibiscus Tea, Indian Chai, Japanese Matcha, Traditional Australian Hazelnut Coffee, Moroccan Mint Green Tea, Costa Rican “Agua Dulce,” and a new Tongan Watermelon smoothie.
+More than 8000 Dunkin stores across the United States are introducing a limited time release of eight new authentic drinks from countries around the world.
+Starting November 1, Dunkin customers can buy Mexican Hot Cocoa, Senegal Hibiscus Tea, Indian Chai, Japanese Matcha, Traditional Australian Hazelnut Coffee, Moroccan Mint Green Tea, Costa Rican “Agua Dulce,” and a new Tongan Watermelon smoothie.
 Each drink will be accompanied by a global decomposable cup design with signature facts about each country.

-Dunkin’ will be donating 25 percent of all of the monthly proceeds to UNICEF to aid children in over 190 countries.
+Dunkin’ will donate 25 percent of all of the monthly proceeds to UNICEF to aid children in over 190 countries.

 -MORE-

-Dunkin’ runs on many values and guiding values, including integrity, honesty, humility, respectfulness, and social stewardship as a few.
+Dunkin’ runs on many values, including integrity, honesty, humility, respectfulness, and social stewardship as a few.

-Nigel Travis the CEO of Dunkin’ Donuts said, “To Dunkin’ Social Stewardship is a demonstration of good corporate citizenship and responsibility to all constituencies.
-As one of the United States’ top ten fast food companies we understand our impact on the community is great. prides itself on creating a community As such, that our Dunkin family promotes , cultural understanding, and giving back to our community.
-I feel that it is our duty to be the example for fellow Americans, and as the example we need to strive for better global awareness.”
+Nigel Travis, CEO of Dunkin’ Donuts, said, “To Dunkin’ social stewardship is a demonstration of good corporate citizenship and responsibility to all constituencies.
+As one of the United States’ top ten fast food companies we understand our impact on the community is great.
+Dunkin prides itself on creating a community with customers and employees from all backgrounds.
+As such, we feel it is imperative that our Dunkin family promotes global awareness, cultural understanding, and giving back to our community.

-Dunkin’ encourages customers to check with their local store to find out where they can participate in this effort and give back to our global community. beginning November 1.
+Dunkin’ encourages customers to check with their local store to find out where they can enjoy these new exclusive drinks and give back to our global community.

 About Dunkin’